nedtaylor/athena/docs/source/optimisers/adam.rst

 Notes:
 ------

-Adam is one of the most popular optimization algorithms for deep learning due to its adaptive learning rates and robustness to hyperparameter choices.
+Adam is one of the most popular optimisation algorithms for deep learning due to its adaptive learning rates and robustness to hyperparameter choices.